Skip to main content

 If colposcopy does not show any abnormal areas or if the transformation zone (the area at risk for HPV infection and pre-cancer) cannot be seen with the colposcope, another method must be used to check that area for cancer.

 A narrow instrument (either a curette or a brush) is inserted into the endocervical canal (the part of the cervix closest to the uterus).
 The curette or brush is used to scrape the inside of the canal to remove some of the tissue, which is then sent to the lab to be checked.
-After this procedure, patients may feel a cramping pain, and they may also have some light bleeding.
+During or after this procedure, patients may feel a cramping pain, and they may also have some light bleeding.

 Cone biopsy